kalviumcommunity/S46_List_of_Dark_humour/README.md

 ## Features

-- Dark humor content display
+- Dark humoUr content display
 - User authentication and authorization
-- Uploading and sharing dark humor content
+- Uploading and sharing dark humour content
 - Commenting and voting on content
 - Backend API for data management